inugami-dev64/Deng/README.md

 # DENG

 ![logo](logo/logo_full.png)
-DENG is a cross platform high level game engine designed to be easy to use.
-Currently not much has been implemented, but the list of already implemented features is following:
+DENG is a cross platform high level game development framework / engine designed to keep game development process simple and straight forward.
+Currently not much has been implemented yet, but the list of already implemented features is following:
 * 3D model renderering
 * 2D model renderering
 * 2D shape generator